 Microbats

-While some species of microbat like Gould's Wattled Bat are found all across Sydney (you might see them hunting insects around the lights at the SCG during a night game of AFL), the most diversity of microbat species are found in Sydney's western suburbs.
-There have been four species of microbats identified right here in Bayside..
+While some microbat species, like Gould’s Wattled Bat, are found throughout Sydney (you might spot them hunting insects around the lights at the Sydney Cricket Ground during an AFL night game), the highest diversity of microbat species exists in Sydney’s western suburbs.
+In Bayside, four species of microbats have been identified.

-• Lights; some bats can be sensitive to bright lighting at night
+• Light sensitivity: Some bats are sensitive to bright artificial lighting at night.

 How can you help microbats?

-• Plant a variety of native plants in your garden to encourage insects
+• Plant Native Species: Encourage insects by planting a variety of native plants in your garden.

-You can get a free bat box from Council or make your own. call Council on 1300 581 299 or email council@bayside.nsw.gov.au and ask to speak to the Environmental Officer.
+• Install Bat Nest Boxes: Consider putting up a bat nest box.
+You can obtain a free bat box from your local council or create your own.
+Contact your council at 1300 581 299 or email council@bayside.nsw.gov.au and ask to speak to the Environment Officer.

 More on Microbats